Asymmetric predictability in causal discovery: an information theoretic approach: Estimation and inference for and

-The difference $\Delta(X|Y) = {AMI}(X|Y) - {AMI}(Y|X)$ determines a direction of dependence between $X$ and $Y$.
-When $X$ and $Y$ are not independent, with both $AMI(X|Y) > 0$ and $AMI(Y|X) > 0$, the null hypothesis $H_0: \Delta = 0$ signifies a bivariate relationship with ``predictive symmetry''.
-If $\Delta$ is significantly larger (smaller) than zero, then we assign a direction of dependence from $Y$ to $X$ ($X$ to $Y$) since $X$ ($Y$) exerts ``predictive dominance'' on $Y$ ($X$).
-We propose an asymptotic test based on the large sample behaviour of $\hat{\Delta}$ to test for the null hypothesis $H_0$ described above.
-Using the result presented in Theorem \pref{thm:del_normality}, we may obtain a $100(1-\alpha)\%$ asymptotic confidence interval (CI) of $\Delta$.
+\textbf{\emph{Test for asymmetric predictability using $\Delta$.}} The difference $\Delta = {DMI}(X|Y) - {DMI}(Y|X)$ determines a direction of dependence between $X$ and $Y$.
+When $X$ and $Y$ are not independent, with both $DMI(X|Y) > 0$ and $DMI(Y|X) > 0$, the null hypothesis $H_0: \Delta = 0$ signifies a bivariate relationship with ``predictive symmetry''.
+If $\Delta$ is significantly larger (or smaller) than zero, then we assign a direction of dependence from $Y$ to $X$ (or $X$ to $Y$) since $X$ (or $Y$) exerts ``predictive dominance'' on $Y$ (or $X$).
+We propose an asymptotic test based on the large sample behaviour of $\hat{\Delta} = \widehat{DMI}(X|Y) - \widehat{DMI}(Y|X)$ to test for the null hypothesis $H_0$ described above.
+Using the result presented in Theorem \ref{thm:del_normality}, we obtain a $95\%$ asymptotic confidence interval (CI) of $\hat{\Delta}$.
 If the CI contains zero, we claim $X$ and $Y$ have predictive symmetry.
-If the CI lies to the right (left) of zero, we acquire data evidence in favor of $AMI(X|Y)$ being significantly larger (smaller) than $AMI(Y|X)$.
-Consequently, we assert, at $\alpha$ level of significance, that $X$ exerts predictive dominance over $Y$ ($Y$ exerts predictive dominance over $X$) in their bivariate asymmetric relationship.
+If the CI lies to the right (left) of zero, we acquire data evidence in favor of $DMI(X|Y)$ being significantly larger (or smaller) than $DMI(Y|X)$.
+Consequently, we assert at $5\%$ level of significance that $X$ exerts predictive dominance over $Y$ (or $Y$ exerts predictive dominance over $X$) in their bivariate asymmetric relationship.